KhronosGroup/glTF/extensions/EXT_binary_glTF/README.md

 ### Body

-The binary body is the binary payload for geometry, animation key frames, skins, images, and shaders.
+The binary `body` is the binary payload for geometry, animation key frames, skins, images, and shaders.
-Strings inside this binary body, i.e., GLSL source code, are encoded using UTF-8.

-The special buffer entitled `binary_glTF` can be used to address the content of the binary body.
+The buffer with id equal to `"binary_glTF"` is used to address the content of the binary `body`.
-An offset of zero, for example, means that the start of the binary body is addressed.
+An offset of zero addresses the first byte of the binary `body`.

 ## glTF Schema Updates

-This extension introduces an explicitly named `buffer` called `binary_glTF`.
+As mentioned above, Binary glTF introduces a `buffer` with id equal to `"binary_glTF"`.
-This buffer is an implicit reference to the binary body of the Binary glTF asset.
+This buffer is an implicit reference to the binary `body` of the Binary glTF asset.
-It's `type` will be `"arraybuffer"`, and a runtime can ignore the `uri` property since the buffer refers to the Binary glTF `body` section, not an external resource.
+Its `type` property is `"arraybuffer"`, and a runtime can ignore the `uri` property since the buffer refers to the Binary glTF `body` section, not an external resource.
-When a runtime encounters this buffer, it should use the Binary glTF body as the buffer.
+When a runtime encounters this buffer, it should use the Binary glTF `body` as the buffer.
 `bufferViews` that reference this `buffer` work as usual.

-To support embedded shaders and images, `shader` and `image` glTF properties have new `EXT_binary_glTF` extension properties that should be used insted of the `uri` property.
+To support embedded shaders and images, `shader` and `image` glTF properties have new `EXT_binary_glTF` extension properties that should be used instead of the `uri` property.
 See Listings 2 and 3.

-**Listing 2**: A `shader` referencing a `bufferview` to access an embedded shader source.
+**Listing 2**: A `shader` referencing a `bufferView` to access an embedded shader source.
 ```javascript
 "extensionsUsed" : [
     "EXT_binary_glTF"